priteshshah96/MCP/README.md

 # Basic MCP Application

-A simple app that shows how Model Context Protocol (MCP) works with FastAPI and Gradio (because we're not masochists who enjoy Streamlit headaches).
+A simple app that shows how Model Context Protocol (MCP) works with FastAPI and Gradio (because i am not a dev who enjoys Streamlit headaches).

 ## Overview